 Our pedagogical goals and teaching methods are described separately on our Pedagogy page.

 Religious Studies and Buddhist Studies: This project furthers research on the deep connections between Buddhism and medicine that have persisted historically and in contemporary times across the globe (Salguero 2015).
 The specific topic of the effects of Buddhism on American healthcare is a piece of this overall puzzle that is much in need of scholarly investigation.
 While the rise of popularity of mindfulness meditation has been amply covered in English-language publications (e.g., Wilson 2014), the media coverage and scholarly work on American Buddhism has unduly focused on Caucasian meditation practitioners, while tending to gloss over the significant contributions of people of color in both its history and contemporary practice (Quli 2009, Hickey 2010, Cheah 2011).
 Previous scholarship has tended to see Buddhism among Asian Americans in terms of a single indiscriminate category of “Asian,” “heritage” or “traditional” Buddhism, as distinct from mainstream Caucasian Buddhism (Baumann 2006, Numrich 2006).
 Consequently, scholars of American Buddhism have largely treated Asian American Buddhism as a monolithic entity, and overlooked the important ways that cultural, demographic, and neighborhood-specific features make a difference in shaping Buddhist practice in different communities.
-Extending beyond an exclusive focus on mindfulness and other meditation practices, we will highlight the many other diverse practices and cultural orientations toward health and healing in contemporary American Buddhism — including a wide range of healing rituals, events encouraging social cohesion, and opportunities for cultural education for the community that we have already begun to catalogue in Philadelphia.
+Extending beyond an exclusive focus on mindfulness and other meditation practices, we highlight the many other diverse practices and cultural orientations toward health and healing in contemporary American Buddhism — including a wide range of healing rituals, events encouraging social cohesion, and opportunities for cultural education for the community.

 - Baumann, M. 2006.
 “Protective Amulets and Awareness Techniques, or How to Make Sense of Buddhism in the West.”
 In C.S.
 Prebish and M. Baumnn (eds.), Westward Dharma: Buddhism Beyond Asia.
 Berkeley: University of California Press.